GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **Area of Operation**

-The Area of Operations (AO) for 2BN roughly consists of the counties within the area north of I-20 & west of 400 to the Tennesseeborder.
+The Area of Operations (AO) for 2BN roughly consists of the counties within the area north of I-20 & west of 400 to the Tennessee border.
 Soldiers from 2BN routinely augment and deploy with other GSDF units across the state.

 **When & Where Do We Train**